980302306/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 _Note_ that this and the next two exercises are quite laborious but incredibly educational.

 Store the information about blog posts in the Redux store.
-In this exercise it is enough that you can see the blogs in backend and create a new blog.
+In this exercise it is enough that you can see the blogs in frontend and create a new blog.

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.